guilhemheinrich/issac-server/server/configuration/description.markdown

 #### Protocols

 This file defaults settings for the request languages.
-Each of those languages **must** implements the necessary parsing functions.
+Each of those languages **must** implements the necessary parsing functions for the wanted operations

 #### Databases